rpoole444/cos-livewire-fe/README.md

 - Integrating Tailwind CSS for the first time presented a learning curve in understanding its utility-first approach.

 ## Authors

-Include the names and GitHub profiles of the project contributors, using a similar format as before.

 <table>
     <tr>